 Taste some Slovak snacks

-As you stroll around town be sure to try local Slovakian snacks along the way.
+As you stroll around town be sure to try some local Slovakian food along the way.

 Some of the favourites include:

 - bratislavsky rozok A traditional Bratislavan sweet roll filled with poppy seed or nuts.